csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 And it's garbage!
 The 1mm thin PTFE tubes are too thin to support any weight, have to redesign back to thicker tubes.
 Will also redesign to be a tad smaller.
 Time to chop some fingers.
-Having springs all over the place was a bad idea, will change to some tensioning screws near the motors and rely on the nylon elasticity.
+Having springs all over the place was a bad also idea, I will change to some tensioning screws near the motors and rely on the nylon elasticity.
 We have to pull the nylon wires pretty tight to overcome the compression in the PTFE tubes.

 Got new tubes and redesigned/re-printed holes to fit them.
 Also made the hand smaller.
 But holy fucking Christ, tying up the nylon wires and keeping tension on them is a major pain in the arse.
 Also even with thicker tubes, turns out long ones still don't work so well, and